QuillCloud/Keyword-and-Concept-Search/README.txt

 then ‘apples’ could be treated as ‘apple’, but sometimes, if a word ‘appl’ in file, it will also be treated like ‘apple’.
 But in most case it is fine and I need this function to save space and time as well as the search accuracy(when search apple, apples should be matched).

+Concept search not be included in this program, but still accept -c option.